 Does a charity have to comply with food hygiene legislation?

 Yes, it is essential that all food businesses (including charities) comply with the food hygiene legislation to ensure that the food they supply/serve is safe.
 The food hygiene legislation is Regulation (EC) No 852/2004.

 It is a system in which a food business must record what ingredients/food products it receives and from whom.
 It must also record what product it dispatches to which customers with the only exception being direct supply to final consumers, i.e., the people that you serve.
 This is called the ‘one-step forward, one-step back’ system.
 All food businesses must have a traceability system in place.

-Traceability in a charity handling donated food for food parcels is a ‘one-step back’ system where the charity must know who supplied it with each batch of food.
-This is to track and trace the food if there was a safety issue with the donated food.
-The ‘one-step forward’ system is not required in this case.
+Traceability in a charity serving and supplying food requires a ‘one-step back’ system where the charity must know who supplied it with each batch of food.
+This is to track and trace the food in case there was a safety issue with the donated food.

-The charity should record the following traceability information from the food business donating the food:
+The charity should receive and record the following traceability information from the food business which is donating the food: